Airship Glossary

 Holdout Experiment

-A Holdout Experiment measures the effects of excluding a group of audience members from all messages or messages with specific Campaign Categories.
+A Holdout Experiment measures the effects of excluding a group of audience members from all messages or messages with specific campaign categories.
 You can compare the performance of the two audience groups in reports for selected goal events.

 See Holdout Experiments.